Man attacked by tiger after entering enclosure at Florida zoo, deputies say - NewsBreak

 When the first deputy arrived on the scene, they kicked the enclosure and tried to get the tiger to release the man’s arm.
 When that didn’t work, the sheriff’s office says the deputy shot the animal.

-The man was seriously injured and transported to a local hospital as a trauma alert.Friendly family man’s 50-year secret: He was fugitive, too
+The man was seriously injured and transported to a local hospital as a trauma alert.Oklahoma woman leads police on wild high-speed chase

 Comments / 0